dot-enny/code-wars/README.md

 # code-wars
-some of my code wars solutions that were on my local
+code wars solutions that i had on my local